Polk County Sheriff's Office utilizes Live911's advanced geofencing capabilities

 Decreased Response Times

-Captain Greg Goreck is the commander over the Southeast District and managed the beta testing and implementation of Live911 for the entire Polk County Sheriff’s Office.
+Captain Greg Goreck is the commander of the Southeast District and managed the beta testing and implementation of Live911 for the entire Polk County Sheriff’s Office.

-Another example while monitoring Live 911, a deputy heard a call come in reporting a disturbance.
-Based on the agency’s 911 protocol the call taker had immediately asked the caller for the location of the incident, which\ was approximately 1 mile from the deputy’s location.
-The deputy was able to self-dispatch and arrived on scene within 1:13 minutes and was able to intervene before a crime was committed.
+In another example while monitoring Live 911, a deputy heard a call come in reporting a disturbance.
+Based on the agency’s 911 protocol, the call taker had immediately asked the caller for the location of the incident, which was approximately 1 mile from the deputy’s location.
+The deputy was able to self-dispatch, arriving on scene in 73 seconds and intervening before a crime was committed.

 After the initial beta program in 2021, the PCSO deployed 180 concurrent licenses to deputies and plans to expand even further after presenting the solution to its city partners in the community we serve.